MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Excessive NTP client traffic caused by frequent DNS lookups and NTP sync for new servers, which happens often on some global NTP servers

 Excessive NTP client traffic caused by frequent DNS lookups and NTP sync for new servers, which happens often on some global NTP servers.
-Frequent DNS lookups and NTP sync can be viewed as malicious traffic and blocked by the DDOS service in the Azure environment
+Frequent DNS lookups and NTP sync can be viewed as malicious traffic and blocked by the DDOS service in the Azure environment.

 Learn more about [Virtual machine - GetVmlistFortigateNtpIssue (Excessive NTP client traffic caused by frequent DNS lookups and NTP sync for new servers, which happens often on some global NTP servers.)](https://docs.fortinet.com/document/fortigate/6.2.3/fortios-release-notes/236526/known-issues).